 Name of program/activity/initiative Grants and Sponsorships Addressing Behavioral Health.
 Description Grants and sponsorships are decided annually based on community need.
 Selected executed grants and sponsorships will be reported at year end.
 An example of an organization that may receive a grant or sponsorship to address Behavioral Health is Encompass Community Services.
-Goals Promote behavioral health in the broader community and at-risk communities Anticipated Outcomes Examples: Increase substance use disorder treatment services Increase age appropriate art therapy services Increase integrated treatment services for clients with cooccurring substance use disorder and mental health problems Metrics Used to Evaluate the program/activity/initiative SMSC will evaluate the impact of grants by annually tracking metrics via reporting from grantee organizations.
-Possible metrics include:

-Number of persons served (including demographics if
+Goals Promote behavioral health in the broader community and at-risk communities Anticipated Outcomes Examples: Increase substance use disorder treatment services Increase age appropriate art therapy services Increase integrated treatment services for clients with co- occurring substance use disorder and mental health problems 2021 Impact Encompass Community Services served 16 individuals.
+The Diversity Center focuses on serving the most underserved: youth ages 12-18, the transgender community, the Latinx community, and seniors.
+Here community members are able to walk into the center or callwith a crisis and receive support for their mental health, housing, physicalhealth or any other concerns.
+In 2021, 1500 individuals were served and atotal of 387 classes/workshops were provided and 7 community outreach events took place.
+Metrics Used to Evaluate the program/activity/initiative SMSC will evaluate the impact of grants by annually tracking metrics via reporting from grantee organizations.
+Possible metrics include: Number of persons served (including demographics if available), Number of classes/workshops offered, Number of screenings provided.

-available/applicable)

-Number of encounters

-Number of persons connected to mental health services or social

-services